affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.2=
+* Improvement: Marked Webmozart as deprectated and introducted custom Wordpress friendly assert helper.
+* Improvement: Switched PHPUnit to 5.7.
+* Improvement: Optimized the custom product taxonomies options.
+* Improvement: Wrote some unit tests.
+* Improvement: Added product listeners for deleted and edited shop templates.
+* Improvement: Added product listeners for deleted and edited attribute templates.
+* Improvement: Added product listeners for deleted and edited detail templates.
+* Fix: Fixed the missing products with draft status in the Amazon import.

 = 0.9.1 =
 * New: Added "aff_hooks" and "aff_admin_hooks" hooks.
 * Improvement: Cleaned up the hooks and changed some priorities.